cargomail-org/cargomail/grip/README.md

 ## Identity Propagation

-The sequence diagram illustrated in Figure&nbsp;1 shows the self-issued identity propagation flow without end-user involvement.
+The sequence diagram illustrated in Figure&nbsp;1 shows the identity propagation flow without end-user involvement.
 The client requests access to the server on behalf of the impersonated user using a self-issued security token.
-The server is capable of making authorization decisions both before and after data transmission.

 The sequence diagram is self-explanatory.